alfsan/Py4ti2/README.md

 * graver,
 * zsolve

+This software is inspired in Sebastian Gutsche's PyNormaliz (https://github.com/Normaliz/PyNormaliz) and reuses some of its data transformation code.

 ## Requirements and installation

 First, 4ti2 is required with the groebner and zsolve components enabled.
 As well, GLPK (https://www.gnu.org/software/glpk/) is needed by 4ti2.
 Both library folders should be specified to build Py4ti2.